CAM-Gerlach/devguide/documentation/markup.rst

 signs in reST is to directly write them as Unicode characters, one has to specify an encoding:

-All Python documentation source files must be in UTF-8 encoding, and the HTML documents written from them will be in that encoding as well.
+All documentation source files must be in UTF-8 encoding, and the HTML documents written from them will be in that encoding as well.